DataStax-Academy/httpie-katapod/step5.md

 http POST :/rest/v2/namespaces/library/collections/library json:=' {
   "stuff": "Random ramblings",
-  "other": "I don't care much about the ID for this document."
+  "other": "I do not care much about the ID for this document."
 }'
 ```